 Have a tough schedule or very particular goals?
 Harbor Sailboats can tailor private sailing lessons to meet your special needs and goals.
 Sailing lessons are available aboard any boat in the Harbor Sailboats fleet 22’- 51’.
 Certified ASA instructors offer professional sailing instruction for the beginner through advanced sailor for both classroom and practical on-the-water skills.

 On the morning of class please check-in with the club between 8:30 and 9:00, all classes starts promptly at 9:00am.
 Students should bring homework, class textbook and ASA logbook to class.
 Hat, sunscreen and sunglasses are recommended and bottled water for the boat to stay hydrated.
 All boats are equipped with a life jacket for each student but you are welcome to bring your own.
 All classes will run rain or shine so please check the forecast prior to arriving at the club.

 What to Wear

 While shorts and a t-shirt will suffice, pack a backpack with the following as it does cool down and can be chilly on the water (bags can be stowed onboard): jacket, long pants and sweatshirt or wind breaker.
 Sneakers or light soled shoes- no black soled shoes or flip flops.
 Sunscreen, hat and glasses are strongly recommenced.

 What to Expect

-Plan on spending four to five hours per day, on-the-water.
+Plan on spending five to six hours per day, on-the-water.
 Each morning is spent in a classroom setting; we are firm believers that being a competent sailor depends on real world experience, so we will hasten to wrap-up the talking early so that we can go SAILING!
 Review, discussions and lectures should be complete by 10am and then it’s down to the boats and the San Diego Bay for the rest of the day.
 We strive to be back at the dock by 4:30pm, class ends at 5pm each day.